 I honestly doubt we would have so many enthusiasts buying DSLRs if they hadn’t got into photography on phones and p&s cameras.

-So I figure tripods are similar.
+So it’s the same with tripods.
 If you can afford an excellent one and know you’ll make good use of it, you should definitely do it.
-But if you can’t, don’t stop yourself, try out one of these excellent budget options.
+But if you can’t afford the $300 tripods, try out one of these excellent budget options.

 How Much Should I Spend On My First Tripod?

 The expensive tripods are better.
 It’s true, they are, I’m not going to lie.
 They are made from materials like carbon fiber and can be sturdier at less weight.
 They also have high quality heads which can hold a heavy weight precisely, and without drift.